 In closest NASCAR race ever, Tyler Reddick ekes out a win

-In the closest race in NASCAR National Series history, driver Ryler Reddick snagged a photo-finish victory in Daytona, Fla., on Saturday.
+In the closest race in NASCAR National Series history, driver Tyler Reddick snagged a photo-finish victory in Daytona, Fla., on Saturday.

 Reddick won the Xfinity Series' season-opening race by beating JR Motorsports teammate Elliott Sadler in a photo finish, according to an Associated Press report.
 The margin of victory was 0.000 seconds.
 That made it an even tighter race than when Butch Miller bested Mike Skinner by 0.001 seconds in a Truck Series race at Colorado National Speedway in 1995.